alessiofilippin/offensive-crawler-a-dos-experiment/README.md

 **SHELL**

-> /path/to/exe/crawler.exe BulkDownload https://url-to-download.com [Number_of_threads]
+``/path/to/exe/crawler.exe BulkDownload https://url-to-download.com [Number_of_threads]``

 ## Bulk Call

 This is a useful command to perform a DoS attack.
 This command will create multiple threads which they will send GET request to the target.
-Each thread will try to make the request unique as possible by manipulating the following headers/parameters: UserAgent, Referers, QueryParameter, Keep-Alive.
+Each thread will try to make the requests unique as possible by manipulating the following headers/parameters: UserAgent, Referers, QueryParameter, Keep-Alive.

-This will make harder for the target system to identify a pattern in the requests - you can also add a proxy (which it's supported by the command), if you want to change the IP or mask your connection.
+This will make harder for the target system to identify a pattern in the requests.
+> you can also add a proxy (which it's supported by the command), if you want to change the IP or mask your connection.

 > Check how I have done that by using AKS, Azure and Squid. here [Link to Azure AKS DDoS Project](https://github.com/alessiofilippin/aks-ddos-experiment)